leangjia/blender_docs/trunk/blender_docs/manual/animation/armatures/bones/properties/bendy_bones.rst

       Calculations are done according to the *Absolute* handle type below.
    Absolute
       The Bézier handle is controlled by the **position** of the head (tail) of the handle bone relative to the head (tail) of the current bone.
+      Note that for this to work, there must be a non-zero distance between these bones.
       If the handle is also a B-Bone, additional processing is applied to further smooth the transition, assuming that the bones in effect form a chain.
    Relative
       The Bézier handle is controlled by the **offset** of the head (tail) of the handle bone from its rest pose.
       The use of this type is not recommended due to numerical stability issues near zero offset.